 It’s better to talk to someone frustrated, resolve the problem and see them go with a purchase instead of losing them forever.

 Another sub-metric is how many people purchase after contacting support.
 If this rate is higher than your average conversion rate, you’re doing a great job helping your customers make a purchase decision.

 Return rate, supported purchases, conversion rate and a number of other ecommerce performance metrics vary across products and categories.

 Some products sell more per view, but maybe you don’t advertise them on your homepage.
 This means they don’t get enough exposure and sales as a result.
 That’s how you lose potential revenue.

 Try to look at all of the above-mentioned metrics at least by category, if not by product.
 Keep your eyes open for the following possibilities:

 This way, you can optimize stock, product pages and all inherent expenses.

-There’s a number of tools you can use to keep an eye on your business metrics.
+There’s a number of tools you can use to keep an eye on your online business metrics.
 It’s best to use software that allows you to break down each metric by location, device used, campaign, product and so on.